Provisional Government of the Republic of China (1937–1940): History

 After the conquest of Northern China, Japanese Imperial General Headquarters authorized the creation of a collaborationist regime as part of its overall strategy to establish an autonomous buffer zone between China and Japanese-controlled Manchukuo.
 Initially, this resulted in the creation of local and provincial autonomous administrations, such as the East Hebei Autonomous Government.
 But plans were drawn up throughout 1937 to unite all of these smaller regimes into one that would serve as a future central government of China.
-The Provisional Government united these smaller local councils and nominally controlled the provinces of Hopei, Shantung, Shansi, Henan and Kiangsu.
+The Provisional Government united these smaller local councils and nominally controlled the provinces of Hebei, Shandong, Shanxi, Henan and Jiangsu.
 However, the regime's real influence was largely limited to where Japanese military control extended permanently, which meant its jurisdiction was in larger cities and railways.
 The authority of the Provisional Government was further limited by the existence of the Inner Mongolian autonomous government and the continued resistance of the East Hebei Government to fully integrate.

 The Provisional Government of the Republic of China was officially inaugurated by Wang Kemin, former Kuomintang Minister of Finance and Shanghai banker, on 14 December 1937, with its capital at Beijing.
 Wang was assisted by Tang Erho, who served as chairman of the Legislative Yuan and Minister of Education.
 Initially Major General Seiichi Kita, the head of the local Japanese special services and foremost "puppeteer" in north China on whose initiative the Provisional Government would be formed, wanted the head of state to be either Cao Kun or Wu Peifu, former warlords of the early republican period who had some national fame in China.
 But neither one took up the post because their price for collaboration was too high.
 In the end, the Provisional Government leadership did not include anyone of renown or fame.
 Many of its members were older bureaucrats whose careers spanned the early republican era (1910s and 1920s) and even the preceding Qing dynasty.
 Some had picked the wrong side during the warlord era and thus were bitterly anti-Kuomintang.
 The difficulty that Kita and other Japanese faced in recruiting members for the puppet regime caused a delay of its formation.

 Its activities were carefully prescribed and overseen by advisors provided by the Japanese Northern China Area Army.
 The failure of the Japanese to give any real authority to the Provisional Government discredited it in the eyes of the local inhabitants, and made its existence of only limited propaganda utility to the Japanese authorities.

 The Provisional Government was, along with the Reformed Government of the Republic of China, merged into Wang Jingwei's Nanjing-based reorganized national government on 30 March 1940, but in practical terms actually remained virtually independent under the name of the "North China Political Council" (華北政務委員會) until the end of the war.
 Many of the same members of the Provisional Government continued to serve the Japanese in north China throughout the 1940s in their original capacities.